Westend and Campus Westend

 During the architectural walk you can still see some magnificent villas and hear exciting stories about many famous residents, as well as about the nationwide known protests of the 1960s.

-The author of the 'Struwwelpeters', the psychiatrist Heinrich Hoffmann, initiated the construction of a modern psychiatric hospital in the second half of the 19th century, north of the Westend.
-After relocation of the clinic in the 1920s, settled on the grounds of the headquarters of IG Farben.
-The plans for this largest office building in Europe originate from architect Hans Poelzig.
-Shortly thereafter, however, even the greatest crimes were initiated here: the production of the concentration camp-extermination gas and the employment of many forced laborers.
-At various points on the site it is now remembered.
+The author of 'Struwwelpeter', the psychiatrist Heinrich Hoffmann, initiated the construction of a modern psychiatric hospital north of Westend in the second half of the 19th century.
+After the clinic was relocated in the 1920s, the IG Farben headquarters moved to the site.
+The plans for this largest office building in Europe were drawn up by the architect Hans Poelzig.
+Shortly afterwards, however, the greatest crimes were also initiated here: the production of concentration camp annihilation gas and the employment of many forced laborers.
+This is now remembered at various points on the site and, of course, during the architectural tour of the campus.

 From 1945 until the 1990s, the building was used as the headquarters of the American armed forces in Germany, last hermetically sealed off.
 Open and accessible, it is now the main building of the Westend campus of Goethe University.

-Instead of facades with slogans and posters, as on the former university campus, there is a mixture of discipline and relaxed serenity on Campus Westend.
-The modern and compact institute buildings with classic limestone facades represent a concentrated learning atmosphere, while the two wide green areas with large trees, shady lawns and many cafeteria terraces offer relaxation opportunities.
+Instead of facades with slogans and posters, as on the former university campus, the Westend campus is a mixture of discipline and relaxed serenity.
+On our architectural tour, we explain the modern and compact institute buildings, which represent a concentrated learning atmosphere with classic limestone facades, while the two wide green strips with large trees, shady lawns and many café terraces offer opportunities for relaxation.

 project selection